jcksanderson/chicago-housing-project/house-price-index_choropleth/house-price-index_choropleth.md

 ![](house-price-index_choropleth_files/figure-commonmark/unnamed-chunk-2-1.png)

 The PUMA names don’t match the CSV PUMA names, so I remove some of the fluff.
+(The regex looks insane.)

 ``` r
 chicago_pumas$NAMELSAD10 <- str_match(chicago_pumas$NAMELSAD10, ".*\\-\\-(.*)")[,2]
 chicago_pumas$NAMELSAD10 <- str_remove(chicago_pumas$NAMELSAD10, " PUMA")
 ```

 Then we read in the CSV and filter to 2012+ and 2018+.
+I figured 2012+ would be a good starting point since it was around the low after 2008, and 2018+ encompasses more recent development.

 ``` r
 price_index_data <- read_csv(here("CSV",